scionproto/scion/doc/BeaconExtensions.md

 - The inter-AS propagation delay for the connections attached to these interfaces, in ms (1 value per interface)

+Non-peering latency clusters look almost exactly the same, with the one difference being that the inter-AS propagation delays are omitted:

+- The intra-AS propagation delay for every interface in the cluster, in ms (1 value per cluster)
+- The interface ID for every interface in the cluster (1 value per interface)

-Information about the inter-AS latency, as well as the intra-AS latency from every interface to the egress interface is required to deal with shortcut/peering paths (see diagram).
+Information about the inter-AS latency, as well as the intra-AS latency from every interface to the egress interface is required to deal with peering paths (see diagram).

 ![Normal Path](fig/normal_path.png)

-Here, the interfaces where traffic enters and leaves correspond to the ingress and egress interfaces respectively saved in the AS Entry of the PCB.
+In the case of a "normal", the interfaces where traffic enters and leaves correspond to the ingress and egress interfaces respectively, that are saved in the AS Entry of the PCB.
 The terms ingress and egress interfaces refer to the way these interfaces would be encoded in the PCB during the beaconing process, therefore the lower interface is always labelled as the egress interface, even when it is in the up segment and would thus technically be the interface on which traffic enters the AS.
+Calculating end-to-end latencies can therefore be done by simply adding up the intra-AS latency (from ingress to egress interface) as well as the inter-AS latency (from egress interface to the next AS on the path) for every AS on the end to end path.

+Knowing merely the inter-AS latency for the egress interface is also sufficient in the case of shortcut paths.
+The interface where traffic will enter AS 2 is the egress interface saved in the AS Entry for AS 2 in the PCB which was directly received by AS 3.
+The interface where traffic will leave AS 2 is the interface that was saved in AS Entry of the PCB that was sent to AS 4 and was fetched by AS 3 in the form of a path segment during the path lookup process.
+Thus AS 3 now has information about both the inter-AS connection between AS 3 and AS 2, and the inter-AS connection between AS 2 and AS 4.
+In the presence of information about intra-AS latencies, this information is sufficient to calculate the end-to-end latency betwen AS 3 and AS 4 (see figure below).
+Thus, for non-peering interfaces, we will only encode the inter-AS latency for the egress interface in the latency information.

+Peering connections need to be dealt with separately.
+A peering link may differ from the egress interface encoded in any of the AS Entries of any of the path segments that were received or fetched by AS 3.
+Therefore we need to make sure that the inter-AS latency for every connection attached to a peering interface of the AS is also stored in the PCB (this is done in the peering latency clusters) (see figure below).

-In the situation where either a shortcut or a peering path is used, merely storing the latency from the ingress to the egress interface will be insufficient.
+Intra-AS delays present a problem in the presence of both shortcut-, or peering paths.
+In those situations, merely storing the latency from the ingress to the egress interface will be insufficient.
 This is because the interface on which traffic will leave the AS as it travels along the path will no longer be the ingress interface encoded in the PCB that